Prannoy-Kathiresan/MNIST-Image-Generation-with-VAE-and-GAN/README.md

-# 🧠 Generative Modeling on MNIST: VAE vs GAN
+# Generative Modeling on MNIST: VAE (Variational Autoencoders) & GAN (Generative Adversarial Networks)

 This project compares two generative models — **Variational Autoencoders (VAE)** and **Generative Adversarial Networks (GAN)** — for learning and generating handwritten digits from the **MNIST dataset**.